rdlauer/articles/blues/chicken-egg/chicken-egg-part-one.md

 Since the chicken coop is outside the range of Wi-Fi, cellular is the only realistic option we have for cloud connectivity.
 Plus, the [Notecard's JSON-based API](https://dev.blues.io/reference/notecard-api/introduction/) makes it simple to establish and maintain a cellular connection (and to sync data with the cloud).

+At this stage, the Notecard is only useful to let us know (remotely) that images are being captured and saved on the device.
+In part two though, Notehub becomes a critical component in [sending SMS notifications with Twilio](https://dev.blues.io/guides-and-tutorials/twilio-sms-guide/).

 To make the most out of the Notecard, we are using the [note-arduino library provided by Blues Wireless](https://dev.blues.io/tools-and-sdks/libraries/arduino-library/).

-To properly use the Notecard and it's accompanying cloud service Notehub, we need to associate the Notecard with a project on Notehub.
+To properly use the Notecard and its accompanying cloud service Notehub, we need to associate the Notecard with a project on Notehub.

 To do so, we are going to use the Notecard's [hub.set API](https://dev.blues.io/reference/notecard-api/hub-requests/#hub-set).
 Here is how that's done with `note-arduino`: